Checkr Lawsuit: How to Fight Background Check Errors and Get Justice

 The Fair Credit Reporting Act protects consumers from exactly this kind of negligent reporting.
 Under the FCRA, Checkr must:

-- Use reasonable procedures to ensure accuracy.
+- Use reasonable procedures to ensure maximum possible accuracy.

 You also have rights when an employer uses a Checkr report to make a decision about you.
 Employers must: